kdubbels/kdubbels.github.io/_posts/2017-05-29-lambda-calc-part-four.markdown

 ---
 layout: post
 title: "Lambda Calculus Part 4: Evaluation Strategies"
-date:   2017-05-26 12:31:00
+date:   2017-05-25 12:31:00
 categories: jekyll update
 ---

 In the previous part of this series, we discussed beta reduction.
 We also hand-waved just _how_ beta reduction is carried out.
 That is to say, there is more than one way to reduce a lambda expression.
 The way that a beta reduction is actually carried out is called an _evaluation strategy_.
 We'll discuss two evaluation strategies here:

-_Applicative Order_: In applicative order, take the innermost expressions that can be reduced, and evaluate them from right to left (_eager_).
+_Applicative Order_: In applicative order, take the innermost expressions that can be reduced, and evaluate them from right to left.

-_Normal Order_: In normal order, take the outermost expressions and evaluate them from left to right (_lazy_).
+_Normal Order_: In normal order, take the outermost expressions and evaluate them from left to right.

 Applicative order is _eager_, while normal order is _lazy_: in applicative order, all paramaters are evaluated first.
 In normal order, which is _lazy_, parameters aren't evaluated until it is absolutely necessary.
 We'll discuss whether or not the two evaluation strategies produce different results after we've examined a few examples.